Spirit Airlines: Business model

-Under CEO Ben Baldanza, Spirit began a transition to an ultra-low-cost carrier, following a fare model involving charging for amenities that are often included in the base ticket price of traditional carriers.
-Passengers who wanted to customize their itinerary or seat selection paid an add-on fee for each additional feature, which enabled the carrier to earn ancillary revenue in excess of 40% of total revenue.
-These included having an agent print a boarding pass at check-in versus doing it online or at a kiosk, for any large carry-on or checked bags, progressive fees for overweight bags, selected seat assignments, travel insurance, and more.
+Under CEO Ben Baldanza, Spirit began a transition to an ultra low-cost carrier, following a fare model involving charging for amenities often included in the base ticket price of traditional carriers.
+Passengers who wanted to customize their itinerary or seat selection paid an add-on fee for each additional feature, enabling the carrier to earn ancillary revenue in excess of 40% of total revenue.
+These included having an agent print a boarding pass at check-in versus doing it online or at a kiosk, fees for large carry-on or checked bags, and progressive fees for overweight bags, selected seat assignments, travel insurance and more.